-Also, make sure you find and turn on the light switch before you explore a dark room.
+Also, ensure you find and turn on the light switch before exploring a dark room.
 If necessary, report any defective bulbs and light fixtures for repair or replacement.

 6. Use the Appropriate Climbing Tools

-If you need to reach something from a high area, don’t use an unstable chair or table.
+Don’t use an unstable chair or table if you need to reach something from a high area.
 Instead, opt for an accessible ladder or wooden step stool.
 The right climbing tool can minimize the chances of a nasty fall.